Gustavo Petro: Agrarian reform

 At the beginning of his presidency, Gustavo Petro announced that he wanted to initiate agrarian reform to promote access to property for poor peasant families in a country where one per cent of farms hold 80 per cent of the cultivable land.
 Several difficulties must be overcome: the land registry is largely deficient (according to an official estimate, 65% of land is not formally titled), the state lacks the institutions and officials to enforce the law, and there are fears that the large landowners will rearm their paramilitary militias.
 Finally, indigenous and peasant movements have increased their land occupations to put pressure on the new government.

 While it does not foresee any expropriation, the government intends to enforce the first chapter of the peace agreement signed in 2016 between the state and the FARC.
 The first chapter of the agreement, which was devoted to the agrarian question, provided for the distribution of three million hectares to peasants, but the government of Ivan Duque never implemented it.
 On the other hand, the government committed itself to buying three million hectares of arable land at market price.
 An agreement to this effect was reached in early October 2022 with the powerful Federation of Ranchers (Fedegan).
-However, the agreement has been criticized by the mayor of Bogotá, Claudia López, who said that "the land grabbers must be told the truth and receive compensation.
+However, the agreement has been criticized by the mayor of Bogotá, Claudia López Hernández, who said that "the land grabbers must be told the truth and receive compensation.
 They do not deserve impunity, let alone billions," recalling that the report of the Truth Commission confirms the historical responsibility of the ranchers in paramilitarism, displacement and land plundering.
 In addition, some experts on agrarian issues have estimated that the land purchases would have a high cost for the public finances: "Since the market is not competitive, the ranchers will sell at a high price."
 The government has also pledged to build infrastructure to enable farmers to sell their crops.